 The Department of Athletics and Recreational Services organizes, manages and promotes all intercollegiate and recreational sports activities at Seton Hall University, with the objective of enriching the educational experience of every involved student.
 On an intercollegiate level, the University competes in 14 sports, with approximately 230 student- athletes participating.
 Seton Hall is a charter member of the prestigious Big East Conference, and competes on the NCAA Division I level in all sports.

-Recreation Center Hours (during the Regular Session):
+Regan Center Hours (during the Regular Session):

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?